markhoney/mark.honeychurch.org/docs/blog/skepticism/2021/06/02/theosophy/index.md

   - Religion
 ---

-Last night I visited the [Theosophical Society](https://theosophy.nz/centres/wellington)’s building in Wellington to hear their National President, John Vorstermans, give a talk titled “The Ageless Wisdom”.
+Last night I visited the [Theosophical Society](https://theosophy.nz/centres/wellington)’s building in Wellington to hear their National President, John Vorstermans, give a talk titled "The Ageless Wisdom".
 The Society has a great little building on Marion Street, with a comfortable library of esoteric mystical books at the front, and a large main room with lots of wood and painted mystical symbols, and a particularly Masonic feel to it.

 <!-- more -->